shidcordero/Android-Kotlin-Basecode/README.md

 # Android-Kotlin-Basecode
 An Android Kotlin Basecode for developers who want to start developing android mobile application.
 This code shows an application developed with the latest best practices on Android.

-The following technologies used in this project are:
+The following technologies used in this project:

 - MVP Architecture
 - RxKotlin